One standard format

 21-05-2020.
 In this episode we will be looking into how FSC is working to standardize the way information is captured from audit reports.
 This aim is to make the data more useful to both ourselves and all of our stakeholders.
 We will be asking Joanna Nowakowska and Sean Cheng, who are working on the project.

-- Global Pesticides List to enable easier search of pesticides used in the forest, if relevant.
-This file is a supporting document and can be omitted if irrelevant.
+- Pesticides list to enable easier search of pesticides used in the forest, if relevant.

 Timelines for implementation